 When making plans for your trip, keep in mind that there are times of the year where even in central and southern Europe you can expect the sun to set well before 5:00 PM.

-If you have plans that depend on having daylight–like photos, for example–plan accordingly (and consider packing extra batteries and a tripod to get some great night shots–we took the below photo on a cold but glorious morning in Rome last February).
+If you have plans that depend on having daylight–like typical landmark photos, for example–plan accordingly (and consider packing extra batteries and a tripod to get some great night shots–we took the below photo on a cold but glorious February morning in Rome).

 Pick a great coat, because it’ll be in all your photos.